-We are making available up to \$500,000,000 worth of Investments.
-The offering may be satisfied by sales of up to \$500,000,000 of the Investments in any single jurisdiction or any combination of jurisdictions, subject to approval of securities regulators in each jurisdiction (to the extent approval is required).
+We are making available up to \$1,500,000,000 worth of Investments.
+The offering may be satisfied by sales of up to \$1,500,000,000 of the Investments in any single jurisdiction or any combination of jurisdictions, subject to approval of securities regulators in each jurisdiction (to the extent approval is required).
 The Investments are unsecured general debt obligations and are not guaranteed by any other party.

 Investments may be made in any increment, for any total principal amount of \$25.00 and above.
-Payment for the Investments may be made by check, money order, cash, electronic wire transfer, ACH transfer, electronic funds transfer or by any other method of legal money transfer available in the United States.
+Payment for the Investments will be made by ACH transfer.
+In certain circumstances, however, WIF may accept check, money order, cash, electronic wire transfer, electronic funds transfer or any other method of legal money transfer available in the United States.